takuoka/PullToBounce/README.md

 # Installation

-You can use this via CocoaPods.
+You can install this to your project via CocoaPods.

 ```
 pod 'PullToBounce'